uka7/Innoloft-Backend/README.md

 2. Update the connection string in `appsettings.json` and Redis connection details based on the above information.

-3. Run the web project.
+3. Run the `Innoloft.Web` project.

 ### Docker Setup